 much rural place than me and had to walk so long everyday just to reach their school.

 These sequence of events let me explore my self and I find out that I am adaptive.
-I can adapt in any worse situation and even work on it.
+I can adapt in any worse situation and

 The days during the